official4jelas/TelegramBot/README.md

 4. Run `npm run start` command it will run local dev server.

 5. Seach Telegram bot name as `Your bot name` and select bot.
+But first you needs to create bot using [BotFather](https://core.telegram.org/bots#3-how-do-i-create-a-bot)